modernish/modernish/README.md

 space, but in other locales it may be different.
 (On shells with [`BUG_NOCHCLASS`](#user-content-bugs), [`$WHITESPACE`](#user-content-control-character-whitespace-and-shell-safe-character-constants)
-is used to define whitesapce instead.)
+is used to define whitespace instead.)
 Optionally, a string of literal characters can be provided in the second argument.
 Any characters appearing in that string will then be trimmed instead of whitespace.
 Usage: `trim` *varname* [ *characters* ]